-Patients who grind or clench their teeth or who have poor bite scan develop a serious problem with their jaw called TMJ disorder (TMD).
-TMJ disorder, known as TMJ or TMD, can adversely affect the teeth, gums, and bone structures.
-TMJ can be the source of many uncomfortable symptoms that may decrease the quality of your daily life.
+Patients who grind or clench their teeth or who have poor bites can develop a serious problem with their jaw called TMJ disorder (TMD).
+TMJ disorder, known as TMD, can adversely affect the teeth, gums, and bone structures.
+TMD can be the source of many uncomfortable symptoms that may decrease the quality of your daily life.

 TMJ Disorder Symptoms

 - Do you clench or grind your teeth?

 - Do you wake up with sore or stiff jaw muscles?